Herbal Gardening - Common Herbs: Basil, Dill, Lavender

 BASIL

 Widely grown and greatly appreciated by herb gardeners, this popular culinary herb loves warm soil and dry air.
-It's sensitive to cold, however, so be sure to wait until spring is well along and no nighttime frosts are still occurring that will damage the plant.
+Basil is sensitive to cold, however, so be sure to wait until spring is well along and the nighttime frosts which could damage the plant are over.

 In about six weeks, you can harvest the leaves of basil and dry them for use in casseroles, bread and a wide variety of other recipes.
 By mid-summer you'll see white flowers on 1-2 foot stalks and the plants will have profuse dark green or purple leaves.
 Separate them about a foot apart and this delightful herb will make for an excellent addition to your garden.